Itebogeng05/POE-Part-1-2026-/README.md

 ## System Description

 From the legendary Comrades Marathon and the Cape Town Cycle Tour to countless local park runs and charity rides, South Africa's road event calendar is packed every single weekend.Despite this, event organisation often still depends on manual paper forms and spreadsheets.
 RaceDay replaces that with a digital system.
-Organisers can create events with multiple categories (e.g. 5km, 10km), Participants can register and enter events online, and results are captured and tracked in one place.
+Organisers can set up events with multiple categories (like 5km or 10km), Participants can register and enter online, and all results are captured and tracked in a single place.

 ## User Roles